 These activities follow a similar pattern and are outlined in the article On-premise IdP Migration to Rapid IdP.

-The AAF will provide the necessary details to start the configuration of the Okta Custom SAML App.
-The AAF will need to receive the Okta Custom SAML App metadata, certificate and settings to complete the configuration of the Rapid IdP service.
+The AAF will provide the necessary information to start the configuration of the Okta Custom SAML App.
+The AAF will need to receive the Okta Custom SAML App metadata and certificate to complete the configuration of the Rapid IdP service.

-Before starting configuration of the Okta Custom SAML App, the AAF will provide the following information to complete the configuration:
+Before starting configuration of the Okta Custom SAML App, the AAF will provide the following configuration information:

 - an Audience URI - which exactly matches the Shibboleth IdP EntityID if migrating an existing service